maintd/HCPBridgeMqtt_tynet/docs/getting_started_prebuild_pcbs.md

 > [!NOTE]
 > The wifi password has to be ASCII chars between ASCII 32-126.
+> The DeviceID can NOT include any spaces or special chars

 > [!TIP]
 > To disable the wifi AP just uncheck the "Enable wifi AP" checkbox and save